- For walkers only.

 - There is a difference between public and private rights.
 Stoke-on-Trent City Council does not hold records of private rights of access - you should seek your own legal advice on such matters.

-- When using public rights of way you should be aware that there may also be additional landowner or other private rights of access with vehicles.
+- When using public rights of way you should be aware that there may also be an additional landowner or other private rights of access with vehicles.

 - Although footpaths, bridleways and restricted byways exclude motor vehicles, this is without prejudice to any higher public rights that may exist.